Jungian Analysis and Biology

 Maxson J. McDowell

-Originally published as "Relating to the Mystery: a Biological View of Analytical Psychology" in Quadrant: Journal of the C. G. Jung Foundation for Analytical Psychology, Vol. 29, 1.
+A version of this article was originally published in Quadrant: Journal of the C. G. Jung Foundation for Analytical Psychology, Vol. 29, 1.
 Copyright: C. G. Jung Foundation for Analytical Psychology, Inc., 1999.
 All rights reserved.

 In a previous career I was an experimental scientist in molecular biology; now I am a Jungian analyst.
 As an analyst I sense that there are non-rational forces at work.
 I encounter numinous images and I find that the psyche has its own goals which are independent of mine.
-But as a biologist I am skeptical.
-I value causality.
+But as a biologist I seek rational explanations.
 My two points of view, that of a biologist and that of an analyst, are in conflict.
 The conflict has led to this paper.
-As Jung (1952) said:
+(Medieval, Catalan: "Nativity")